arangodb/docs/3.11/aql/invocation-with-arangosh.md

 available after the query has finished.
 The default value is `false`.
 {% endhint %}

+### `retriable`

+Specify `true` as a field of `options` and the request to retrieve the result from the latest batch fetched will be retriable.
+The response object in the cursor API would contain the attribute `nextBatchId`, unless the response object belong to the last batch, meaning no more batches would be fetched.
+If a request to the API cursor doesn't return successfuly because of some connection issue, the batch it should return the response from before advancing to fetch for the next batch can be retrieved with a request to `_api/cursor/<cursorId>/<nextBatchId>`, being `cursorId` the attribute `id` and `nextBatchId` the attribute with same name given in the previous batch's response.
+This is only availabe for the latest batch fetched, as former previously fetched batches would not be cached.
+As the value of nextBatchId is deterministic and based on single increment per batch, then the user can either use the nextBatchId value when it's returned in the batch's response object or evaluate it based on the current amount of batches that have been retrieved so far in their request execution.
+The first batch's id value is 1, hence, the `nextBatchId` value that would be returned in the first batch's response object if the request executes successfully is 2.

 #### `maxRuntime`

 The query has to be executed within the given runtime or it is killed.